shivannis/xandr-docs-public/xandr-docs/articles/bidders/outgoing-bid-request-to-bidders.md

 }
 ```

 ### MultiMedia Bid Request

-To ensure your bidder is configured to receive these requests, please open a support case.
+To ensure your bidder is configured to receive these requests, open a support case.

 ```
 {